 This Ardbeg Supernova is bottled at 60.1% ABV.

 Ardbeg Supernova 2010 tasting notes:

 Nose: quite some vegetative peat at first.
 Sea salt and slightly ashy.
 A herbal note, mostly towards liquorice and a touch of damped earth.
 Wet rope.
 Followed by vanilla and there is a faint sugar note too.
 Lemons.
 Roasted coffee beans and a touch of mint.
 Adding water makes it a little fresher.
 Less peat and it goes more towards lemons.
 It also adds bonfire smoke and a touch of burned rubber.

 Taste: this is much more towards a sweet kind of peat.
 Wet rope in the background.
 Quite some sweet vanilla at first, which is followed by salt.
 Lots of heat here because of the high ABV.
 White pepper.
 Bonfire smoke with a hint of bbq smoked bacon.
 The herbs are back here as well.
 Water adds more liquorice and sugar note.
 Rubber.
 The heat is fading away.

 Finish: long with plenty of peat and salt.

 Lots of peat in this one!
-Although it’s a little less than I expected.
+And the difference compared to other Ardbegs is clearly noticeable although it’s a little less than I expected.
 It could use a few drops of water, which makes it less aggressive and a bit more ‘subtle’.
 Don’t expect a complex dram, but it’s certainly tasty.